wiseman-timelord/CleanCode-Py/README.md

 ### Requirements
 - Python 3.x
-- Windows or Linux (untested) Operating System
+- Windows or Linux (untested), Operating System

 ### Notes
 -Batch is somewhat more untested, but all formats require further, testing and refining.